alanmiyakawa/GettingandCleaningData/CodeBook.md

 #**Code Book**
-This code book summarizes the data fields in `FinalData.txt.`
+This Code Book summarizes the data fields in `FinalData.txt.`

 ##Identifiers
 * `subject` - The test subject ID.